hpcleuven/VscDocumentation/source/data/tier1data/features/automation.rst

 Be sure to store the token information safely, for example in a password manager.

 If you ever lose the token, or think it was compromised, you can generate a new token by clicking on 'Retrieve API token' again.
-This will also invalidate the previous token.
+This will also immediately invalidate the previous token.

 Server-side automation
 ======================